Shopify/shopify-cli/RELEASING.md

    $ git push -u origin release_X_Y_Z
    ```

-7. Open a PR for the branch, get necessary approvals from code owners and merge into main branch
+7. Open a PR for the branch, get necessary approvals from code owners and merge into main branch.
+Note that the PR title will be the release note in Shipit, so make sure it mentions the release

 8. Deploy using Shipit